romitm7/cs50p-workshop-git-and-github/README.md

-# Workshop: Git and GitHub
+# CS50P Workshop: Git and GitHub
-Workshop for students: basic Git usage on CLI and in VSCode and GitHub.
+Workshop for students taking CS50P at [Aryaloka](https://www.aryalokaeducation.com/courses/cs50x-python/) (CS50x Python at Aryaloka): basic Git usage on CLI and in VSCode and GitHub as preparation for the final project.

 ## Steps